AsbDaryaee/AsbDaryaee/README.md

 - 👋 Hi, I’m @AsbDaryaee
 - 👀 I’m interested in EVERYTHING!
-- 🌱 I’m currently learning JS.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on ..., What?